How To Fix Muscle Imbalance – Regain Your Balance

-- Keep you head in line with you body
+- Keep your head in line with your body

 - Sit back as if a chair was behind you

-- Keep you knees in line with you feet, and you feet In line with you knees
+- Keep your knees in line with your feet, and your feet In line with your knees

-- Once you feel comfortable, you can put you hands up in the air
+- Once you feel comfortable, you can put your hands up in the air

 - Hold for 15 seconds – if you can